Snowboarding: Jibbing

 "Jibbing" is the term for technical riding on non-standard surfaces.
 The word "jib" is both a noun and a verb, depending on the usage of the word.
 As a noun: a jib includes metal rails, boxes, benches, concrete ledges, walls, vehicles, rocks and logs.
 As a verb: to jib is referring to the action of jumping, sliding, or riding on top of objects other than snow.
 It is directly influenced by grinding a skateboard.
 Jibbing is a freestyle snowboarding technique of riding.
 Typically jibbing occurs in a snowboard resort park but can also be done in urban environments.

 Freeriding

 Freeriding is a style without a set of governing rules or set course, typically on natural, un-groomed terrain.
 The basic allows for various snowboarding styles in a fluid motion and spontaneity through naturally rugged terrain.
-It can be similar to freestyle with the exception that no man-made features are utilized.
+It can be like freestyle with the exception that no man-made features are utilized.
 See also Backcountry snowboarding.